ChilloutCharles/BrainFlowsIntoVRChat/README.md

 ## Depracation

-If you still want to use the old parameter scheme, you can switch to them by adding the `--use-old-reporter` launch argument.
+We recommend updating to this schema.
+However, if your assets are still using the old parameter scheme, you can switch to them by adding the `--use-old-reporter` launch argument.
 Be aware that this will be deprecated in the future and an official announcement will be made for its sunset.

 ## Migration from Old Parameter Schema